danielliucodes/TipDrill/README.md

-# Pre-work - Tip Drill
+# Pre-work - TipDrill

-Tip Drill is a tip calculator application for iOS.
+TipDrill is a tip calculator application for iOS.

 Submitted by: Daniel Liu